 Laying out the job responsibilities in the contract is essential to prevent miscommunications.
-The employment contract should indicate position title and detail the responsibilities the employee's new job.
+The employment contract should indicate position title and detail the responsibilities of the employee's new job.

 An employment contract should be signed and dated by the employer and employee.
 Both parties should have a copy for their records.
 A signature and date assist with legal enforcement if need be.
 The contract should be signed and dated before work begins.